Cambodia Cycle Tour

 Sandwiched between Thailand and Vietnam, Cambodia is a melting pot of South East Asian culture, scenery and cuisine.
 The local people are friendly, happy and gentle.
 Having struggled through years of bloodshed, poverty and political instability they have a seemingly unbreakable spirit, infectious optimism and they have prevailed with their smiles intact.
 Cambodia is one of those places that you come away from full of admiration and affection for the people.

 In Cambodia we set out to create a ‘laid-back’ cycle tour with predominantly flat riding, laced with loads of interesting things to see and do and finishing each day with tasty food and great accommodation.
 Our tour begins in Siem Reap in the north and as we wind our way south we get all that and more.
-We explore the famous Angkor Wat temples by bike, check out floating villages, ride a bamboo train on abandoned train tracks and bike through a time-less landscape of dazzling rice paddies and swaying palms.
+We explore the famous Angkor Wat temples by bike, check out floating villages and bike through a time-less landscape of dazzling rice paddies and swaying palms.

 Give it a go!!